-For a number of years, much of the mill machinery at Armley Mills had become static and as a result of de-skilling, the Museum was finding it hard to find people who had the right skills and knowledge to maintain and repair the machinery.
+For a number of years, much of the mill machinery at Armley Mills had become static and, as a result of de-skilling, the Museum was finding it hard to find people who had the right skills and knowledge to maintain and repair the machinery.
 In 2010, the Museum went into partnership with local firm, Hainsworth, who are based up the road from the Museum in Leeds.
 Hainsworth is a specialist textile company and textile innovation centre that has been in existence for over 225 years in Leeds.
 They have obtained a number of awards including the Royal Warrant and specialise in ceremonial cloth, protective and interior fabrics and snooker and pool cloth that is regarded as the best in the world.

 As part of this partnership, Armley Mills benefits from the knowledge and expertise of the staff at Hainsworth who have repaired one of the Mules at Armley, bringing it to life it once a day.
 They are helping to teach our museum staff about the mule and ensure that future generations learn about the history of woollen spinning in Leeds.
 In addition to this, the exhibition 'Behind the Seams' at Armley Mills, celebrates Yorkshire’s contribution to the global fashion and textile industry.
-The project is led by Leeds Fashion Works, in collaboration with Hainsworth Textile Mill, Armley Mills Industrial Museum and the Sunnybank Woven Textile Archive.
+The project was led by Leeds Fashion Works, in collaboration with Hainsworth Textile Mill, Armley Mills Industrial Museum and the Sunnybank Woven Textile Archive.

 Did you know that the cloth for the military uniform Prince William wore for his wedding in 2011 was made by Hainsworth?